ldjmgls/Deep-Learning-Specialization/README.md

 # Deep Learning Specialization
 Instructor: Andrew Ng

-Obtain preliminary knowledge concerning deep learning throughout this specialization and break into AI.
+Obtain preliminary knowledge concerning deep learning and break into AI.

 This repo contains all my work for this series of courses on Coursera.
-Unless specified, all the code base, Python import files, and images are provided by the courses.
+Unless specified, all the code base, Python import files, and images are provided by the specialization.

 ## Courses (continually being updated)